If you haven't already, join my mailing list to receive monthly news, discounts, and articles in your inbox.

 For some, sitting low to the ground is challenging, even painful, in which case a chair is suggested.
 Choose a chair with a firm seat so the sitting bones do not sink down.
 Sit at the edge of the seat with the heels placed directly beneath the knees.
 Keep the feet flat on the ground and spine erect.
 Place hands in your lap or on your thighs with your elbows beneath the shoulders.

 There are many ways in which you can place your hands in meditation.
 Here are just a few.

-(From top to bottom, left to right) My preferred variation is with my palms down on my thighs.
+My preferred variation is with my palms down on my thighs (top left).
 I like this because when I feel my shoulders rounding forward, I apply gentle pressure to my thighs with my hands to help straighten my spine.
-For the same reason, others prefer meditating with their palms facing up on their thighs.
+For the same reason, others prefer meditating with their palms facing up on their thighs (middle left).
 When the palms face up, the collar bones lengthen more easily.

-Dhyana mudra is the hand gesture that promotes energy of meditation, deep contemplation and unity with higher energy.
+Dhyana mudra (bottom right) is the hand gesture that promotes energy of meditation, deep contemplation and unity with higher energy.
 Traditionally, men place their right palm on top of their left, and vice versa for women.
 This gesture sometimes puts strain on the arms during longer sits.
 To prevent this place a support beneath the hands to hold them up.
-A variation of dhyana mudra can be done with the fingers interlaced and thumbs touching.
+A variation of dhyana mudra can be done with the fingers interlaced and thumbs touching (top right).

-15 minute Guided Meditation I have self- recorded a 15 minute guided meditation session (with a modest microphone in my home bedroom) that can be downloaded here.
-Feel free to use it every other day, alternating with days of silence, or self-guidance.
+In collaboration with Lolë Women, we have recorded a five 6-10 minute guided meditations session (with a modest microphone in my home bedroom) that can be downloaded here.
+Feel free to use them every other day, alternating with days of silence, or self-guidance.
 This is not a hard and fast formula; I suggest this so that you don’t get dependent on the guidance of others in meditation (although it greatly helps, especially at the beginning).

 Good luck!
 Onwards and upwards on this journey!